ARM-software/acle/neon_intrinsics/advsimd.template.md

 ### Changelog for year 2026

-After the 2026Q1 release, Arm began publishing this specification continuously from the main branch.
-Each published version is identified by its Git commit hash.

 * Added support for FEAT_F16F32DOT
 * Added support for FEAT_F16F32MM and FEAT_F16MM
 * Renamed vmmlaq_f16_f16 to vmmlaq_f16